lambert-p/org-to-ghpages/README.md

 ---

-`org-ghpages-layout` :: What the `layout` value in your YAML front matter should be.
+`org-ghpages-layout`: What the `layout` value in your YAML front matter should be.
 By default, it is set to "post".

 ```common-lisp
 (defcustom org-ghpages-layout "post"